emiadenuga/telecom-retention-analysis/README.md

 # Customer Retention & Revenue Risk Analysis (Telecom)

 ## Overview
-This project analyzes customer demographics, service subscriptions, and billing behavior to identify key drivers of customer churn and quantify revenue-at-risk segments.
-The objective is to translate analytical findings into actionable retention strategies for a subscription-based telecom business.
+This project analyzes customer demographics, service usage, and billing behavior to identify key drivers of customer churn and quantify revenue at risk.
+The goal is to translate analytical insights into actionable retention strategies for a subscription-based telecom business.

 ---